 Small banks, it’s worth noting, generally receive the same customer satisfaction ratings as credit unions because of their more personal vibe and one-on-one interactions.

 Generally speaking, larger banks have had the resources to lead the industry in digital transformation over the last decade.
-That means better websites and mobile apps, as well as advances in card technology (e.g., chips), mobile check deposit and mobile wallets.
-However, as time has progressed, credit unions have been inching toward a more level playing field with site redesigns and app updates.
+That meant better websites and mobile apps, as well as advances in card technology (e.g., chips), mobile check deposit and mobile wallets.
+However, as time has progressed, credit unions have caught up, creating a more level playing field with site redesigns and app updates.

 If you’re concerned about the security of mobile banking, find a bank or credit union that can offer two-factor authentication on all online financial services and products.

 In fact, just this year, US News included credit unions in the number 2 and 3 spots on its top mobile banking apps overall.